 Additional Questions

-If you have any additional questions not covered in this FAQ please contact us at ugc(at)offensive-security(dot)com.
-Please use this email address before submitting a request at the link below.
+If you have any additional questions not covered in this FAQ please contact us at ugc(at)offsec(dot)com.